cristiangomezdev/blog-mexn/README.md

 # blog-mexn
-## Master frameworks ( React, vue, Angular )
+## Master frameworks ( React, Vue, Angular )

-#### Example:

-blog - mexn ( mern - mevn - mean )
+#### blog - mexn ( mern - mevn - mean ):

-The main objective of this project, is to practice all of the basics of the main javascript frameworks used today.
+The main objective of this project, is to practice a CRUD with file upload option and all of the basics of the main javascript frameworks used today.

 ## Project Status
 (finished)

-#### Example:
+#### about the project:

-This project is a blog, you can post news with image included.
+This project is a blog, you can post news with image included, search formulary and edit section.

+##### Front end:

-Basically there are 3 routes (
+Basically there are 3 routes:
+.Home section with the 10 last news
+.Blog section with all the news
+.Create section to post new articles

+you can edit any of the artcles, also change the image and delete them as well.

+##### Back end:

+basically the backend is an API (express), with a CRUD and routes to access to the list of articles uploaded. the file uploader is build with multer, and the database with mongo.

 ## Project Screen Shot(s)